 Withdraw from a Course After Census Date

-After the Census Date, withdrawals from a course are only permitted for serious and compelling reasons, i.e. for reasons clearly beyond the student's control.
+After the Census Date, withdrawals from a course are only permitted for serious and compelling reasons, i.e., for reasons clearly beyond the student's control.
 See the University Catalog for details.

 Student Study Load

-Students at CSU Stanislaus vary in the number of units for which they register in a semester.
-One unit is equivalent to one hour of classroom work per week in most classes; the CSU Stanislaus definition of a full-time course load for undergraduates is 12 or more units.
+Students at Stanislaus State vary in the number of units for which they register in a semester.
+One unit is equivalent to one hour of classroom work per week in most classes; the Stanislaus State definition of a full-time course load for undergraduates is 12 or more units.
 Enrollment for more than 16 units in Fall or Spring is permitted beginning the first day of classes by obtaining the Add Form approval signature of the major department chair.